Shell Asset Management Co. Has $1.01 Million Holdings in BioMarin Pharmaceutical Inc. (NASDAQ:BMRN)

 Shell Asset Management Co. lowered its stake in BioMarin Pharmaceutical Inc. (NASDAQ:BMRN) by 56.2% in the first quarter, according to its most recent disclosure with the Securities and Exchange Commission (SEC).
 The fund owned 13,351 shares of the biotechnology company’s stock after selling 17,129 shares during the period.
 Shell Asset Management Co.’s holdings in BioMarin Pharmaceutical were worth $1,008,000 as of its most recent SEC filing.

-In related news, EVP George Eric Davis sold 2,709 shares of the stock in a transaction that occurred on Monday, April 19th.
-The stock was sold at an average price of $79.58, for a total transaction of $215,582.22.
-Following the sale, the executive vice president now directly owns 71,149 shares in the company, valued at approximately $5,662,037.42.
-The transaction was disclosed in a filing with the SEC, which can be accessed through this hyperlink.
-Also, Director Richard A. Meier sold 5,068 shares of the stock in a transaction that occurred on Thursday, May 6th.
-The stock was sold at an average price of $78.38, for a total value of $397,229.84.
-Following the sale, the director now owns 99,340 shares in the company, valued at $7,786,269.20.
-The disclosure for this sale can be found here.
-Over the last 90 days, insiders have sold 84,390 shares of company stock worth $6,589,155.
-1.69% of the stock is owned by corporate insiders.

 BioMarin Pharmaceutical (NASDAQ:BMRN) last released its quarterly earnings results on Wednesday, April 28th.
 The biotechnology company reported $0.09 EPS for the quarter, topping the Zacks’ consensus estimate of $0.07 by $0.02.
 The business had revenue of $486.03 million for the quarter, compared to analyst estimates of $445.44 million.
 BioMarin Pharmaceutical had a return on equity of 2.77% and a net margin of 43.11%.
-As a group, equities analysts expect that BioMarin Pharmaceutical Inc. will post 0.1 earnings per share for the current year.
+Sell-side analysts forecast that BioMarin Pharmaceutical Inc. will post 0.1 EPS for the current year.

-BMRN has been the subject of several research analyst reports.
-Evercore ISI raised BioMarin Pharmaceutical from an “in-line” rating to an “outperform” rating and boosted their price objective for the stock from $90.00 to $100.00 in a research report on Monday, March 8th.
-Robert W. Baird reissued a “buy” rating on shares of BioMarin Pharmaceutical in a research report on Monday, March 1st.
-Canaccord Genuity lowered their price target on BioMarin Pharmaceutical from $95.00 to $91.00 and set a “buy” rating on the stock in a research note on Monday, March 8th.
-Wedbush restated a “buy” rating and set a $139.00 price target on shares of BioMarin Pharmaceutical in a research note on Wednesday, April 28th.
-Finally, Morgan Stanley lowered their price target on BioMarin Pharmaceutical from $85.00 to $82.00 and set an “equal weight” rating on the stock in a research note on Monday, April 26th.
-Seven investment analysts have rated the stock with a hold rating and eleven have assigned a buy rating to the stock.
-BioMarin Pharmaceutical currently has a consensus rating of “Buy” and an average target price of $118.57.

 BioMarin Pharmaceutical Inc develops and commercializes therapies for people with serious and life-threatening rare diseases and medical conditions.
 Its commercial products include Aldurazyme to treat mucopolysaccharidosis I, a genetic disease; Brineura for the treatment of late infantile neuronal ceroid lipofuscinosis type 2, a form of Batten disease; and Kuvan, a proprietary synthetic oral form of 6R-BH4 that is used to treat patients with phenylketonuria (PKU), an inherited metabolic disease.